 Blacks who learned of the words of the Declaration of Independence hoped for freedom.
 The war itself had an impact on enslaved people, and likewise enslaved and free Blacks had an impact on both the war and on widely held opinions about them and slavery.
 Because personal nonfiction stories help students understand, the study has a wealth of them.
 One story reveals that during the winter at Valley Forge, Lafayette, appalled by slavery in the country that was fighting under the credo "... that all men are created equal, ... endowed by their Creator with certain unalienable Rights, ...
 Life, Liberty and the pursuit of Happiness" opened the eyes of slave owner John Laurens to the utter wrongness of enslavement, with far-reaching results.
 Getting to know Black soldiers personally influenced far more soldiers, including Washington himself.
 But it was the civic ideals of the Declaration, read and discussed all over the 13 states and beyond, that awakened far more people to the need to abolish slavery.

 Students see that from the very beginning, though light years ahead of other countries in self-governance and protection under the law, we have been a nation striving to reach ideals stated in our founding documents.
 Understanding historical context helps them make sense of the challenges and struggle toward equality then and since, so that they are inspired to take part in it responsibly while loving their country.

-Learning about and from the lives of outstanding 18th Century men, women, and children of diverse ethnicities and points of view is another unifying element in the Curriculum.
+Learning about and from the lives of outstanding 18th Century men, women, and children of diverse ethnicities and points of view is another unifying element in Why America Is Free.
 Students compile a book of role models and identify those strengths of character they admire and intend to develop in themselves.